 This city is obsessed with coffee.
 Not in an Italian, fussy-about-quality kind of way, but the Viennese pride themselves on offering all sorts of inventive ways of serving coffee – most seem to come with a huge dollop of cream and a slug of alcohol.
 My parents love to walk for a bit and then stop for coffee.

 Our favorites were the Mozart Kaffee (a short, strong coffee, topped with some whipped cream and accompanied by a small bottle of Mozart chocolate liqueur that you pour on top); the Maria Christina Kaffee (pretty much the same except the alcohol is an apricot liqueur); and the Franz Landtmann Kaffee (a double espresso with brandy, coffee liqueur, whipped cream and cinnamon).

-2 Cafés: Of course coffee is served in cafés and Vienna has an extraordinary café culture.
-From the iconic but touristy Café Central (where Freud reportedly spent a lot of time); to the locals’ favorite Café Diglas which has the most amazing selection of cakes; to the more commercial Café de l’Europe, Café Mozart or Café Landtmann - you really can while away hours in Vienna’s cafés, eating, reading, and talking.
+Of course, coffee is served in cafés and Vienna has an extraordinary café culture.
+From the iconic but touristy Café Central (where Freud reportedly spent a lot of time); to the locals’ favourite Café Diglas which has the most amazing selection of cakes; to the more commercial Café de l’Europe, Café Mozart or Café Landtmann – you really can while away hours in Vienna’s cafés, eating, reading, and talking.
 My parents love cafés.

-Sacher Tort is what they’re famous for, but it’s possible to spend hours debating the various options available.
+Sacher Tort is what they’re famous for, but there are a huge range of options available.
 My parents love cake.
-My favorite was the Gugelhupf cake from Café Diglas.
+My favourite was the Gugelhupf cake from Café Diglas.